dgrmunch/sciartlab/content/projects.md

 * [Artificial Intelligence Music Generation](https://dgrmunch.github.io/blog/blog/2017/digital-music-creation.html):  Set of cellular automata with emergent properties for music composition.
 Each cellular automaton is able to compose its own music based on simple rules, evolving while it plays synthetic instruments in Ableton Live or external devices through MIDI events.

-* [SciArt Lab Metaverse components](https://dgrmunch.github.io/blog/blog/2017/building-a-distributed-metaverse.html): The potential of WebVR is amazing.
-It leads to new opportunities for developers and content creators, fixing the problem of interoperability between three-dimensional environments by bringing the community together around web standards (compatible with any virtual reality hardware and accessible from any web browser).
-We have created open-source virtual reality components to be used in our SciArt projects.

 * [SciArt 2D Simulator](projects/sciart2DSimulator.md): 2D Graphics Engine for agent-based modeling, artificial life and educational games.

-* [Building a lab in Decentraland](https://dgrmunch.github.io/blog/blog/2017/building-a-distributed-metaverse.html): After some of the SciArt Lab Metaverse components were published in Github and Twitter, we were mentioned a couple of times in the Week of A-Frame series (supported by Mozilla).
-Some weeks later, we were contacted by the team of Decentraland offering support for our project.
-Decentraland is one of the most promising projects of the new blockchain-based startup ecosystem.
-They raised $24 million during their ICO.
-Forbes wrote an article about them recently, remarking how new economies may emerge very soon in virtual worlds.
-It combines the possibilities of open standards, WebVR and decentralized technologies within a conceptual and economic framework: shared ownership of the platform.
-Since then we started to build the *SciArt Lab Metaverse Branch* as a district in Decentraland.

 * [xmunch atomspace](https://github.com/dgrmunch/xmunch-atomspace/wiki): Visual tool for the dynamic construction of neural and semantic networks for knowledge representation, reasoning and learning in an abstract space of atoms.